 Creating A Blank Website

-The first thing we need is to create a folder to store the project files.
-After that open up Visual Studio, click File -> New Project.
+The first step is to create a folder on your PC to store the project files.
+After you have done that, open up Visual Studio and click:

-If you have a blank website with the correct details the installer will continue.
-If you don't the installer will complain that it can't talk to SQL.
-If you get an error then you need to look in SQL, not Umbraco.
-After you have everything set-up correctly, you can continue with the installation process:
+If you have a blank website with the correct SQL details the installer will continue.
+If SQL is not configured correctly, the installer will complain that it can't talk to SQL.
+If you encounter this error, you need to look in SQL, not Umbraco.
+After you have everything set up correctly, you can continue with the installation process:

 There you have it.
-Installing Umbraco 7 is very easy in all flavors, whether you use the installer, manually install or it use Nuget.
+Installing Umbraco 7 is very easy in all flavors, whether you use the installer, manually install or it use NuGet.
 Personally, I prefer to use Nuget as you also get all your visual studio files set-up.
+Happy Coding 🤘